darominski/vslib_experiments/source/vslib/docs/source/usage_examples/components.rst

 Using :code:`std::string` for types and names allows for semantic identification of :code:`Components` and their :code:`Parameters`, when the latter are registered in the :code:`ParameterRegistry`.
 The definition of a parent, allows for a construction of logical hierarchy between the :code:`Components` in your control workflow.
-Each :code:`Component` in your code will derive either from your-defined class, which in turn derives from a root :code:`Component`, or other :code:`Components` defined in your code.
+Each :code:`Component` in your code will derive either from your-defined class, which in turn derives from a :code:`RootComponent`, or other :code:`Components` defined in your code.
 For example, in the case of :ref:`PID <pid_component>` controller, the :code:`PID` has a parent, while it itself is a parent to a :code:`LimitRange` :code:`Component`.